21 Unique Cheerleading Fundraiser Ideas for Teams and Squads

 Selling team merch gives you a consistent income stream year-round.
 It’s also an excellent way to inspire team spirit.

-You can create an online store easily with Jersey Watch, then sell fundraising products your fans would want to buy, such as:
+You can create an online apparel form easily with Jersey Watch, then sell fundraising products your fans would want to buy, such as:

 8. Request donations during registration